 And in December 2021, fintech Upstart partnered with the National Bankers Association on an initiative to improve access to affordable credit for customers of MDIs through an agreement to use Upstart’s AI lending platform.

-As part of the partnership, Upstart agreed to offer NBA members special implementation pricing, tailored volume minimums and unit pricing on small loans.
+As part of the partnership, Upstart agreed to offer association members special implementation pricing, tailored volume minimums and unit pricing on small loans.

 Neal said he hopes the Urban Institute report will help draw attention to the tech disparity at Black-owned institutions, as well as sharpen the resolve of those who are already addressing the issue.